When I heard the North East Editors (@NEEditors) were organising a one-day SfEP mini conference in Newcastle, I was very tempted.

 - Use clean-up automaton routines, keep track of the project, and analyse when finished for timings and cost.

 Session 5 – Panel discussion

-The last session was a Panel Discussion chaired by Luke Finley: Navigating a Course in Publishing.
+Luke Finley chaired the last session which was a Panel Discussion: Navigating a Course in Publishing.
 On the panel were Sarah Wray, Debbie Taylor and Alex Niven.
 The panel discussed such questions as:

 - How do editors deal with …?

 - How have you tackled a ‘muscular’ (favourite word of the conference) or heavy editing job?